richgel999/ufo_data/bin/anon_pdf.md

 *   [https://files.afu.se/Downloads/Documents/USA%20-%20Congress/1956%20-%20Congressional%20Sub-Committee%20on%20Government%20Information.pdf](https://files.afu.se/Downloads/Documents/USA%20-%20Congress/1956%20-%20Congressional%20Sub-Committee%20on%20Government%20Information.pdf)

-Note: Given Blue Book scientific advisor J. Allen Hynek later said (see 1979) the USAF and CIA wanted to cool down public reaction, the Air Force’s reluctance to distribute its largest study to date fits with that strategy.
+>**_Note_**: Given Blue Book scientific advisor J. Allen Hynek later said (see 1979) the USAF and CIA wanted to cool down public reaction, the Air Force’s reluctance to distribute its largest study to date fits with that strategy.
 See 5 May 1955 entry for information on how the report also withheld key information on physical evidence; metallurgical studies performed by USAF contractor Battelle.

 **(PUBLIC DOMAIN)** - 5 July 1956 — Alleged unnamed U.S. Navy pilots at Naval Air Station Los Alamitos tell news reporters they have orders to shoot down hostile UAP.
 Pilots claim this order is standard for flights over the Pacific.
 This information does not seem to have been shared with Congress over the next decade of hearings or briefings, and contradicts the official Air Force stance at the time that no physical evidence of UAP existed or was sought after.